-Personal gain - a councillor may not use their position or privilege as a councillor, or confidential information obtained as a councillor, for private gain or to improperly benefit another person.
-They cannot be party to, or beneficiary under a contract for the provision of goods or services to the municipality, or the performance of any work otherwise than as a councillor for the municipality;

-obtain a financial interest in any business of the municipality, acquire a fee by appearing on behalf of any other persons before the council or a committee.
+Personal gain: A councillor may not use their position or privilege as a councillor, or use confidential information obtained as a councillor, for their benefit or gain, or to incorrectly benefit another person.
+They also cannot be a party to, or be a beneficiary under a contract for the provision of goods or services to the municipality, or for the performance of any work other than as a councillor for the municipality.
+They cannot have a financial interest in any business of the municipality, or acquire a fee by appearing on behalf of any other person before the council or a government committee.

-A councillor should within 60 days of their appointment or election, declare in writing their financial interests that include shares and securities in any company, membership of a close corporation, interest in any trust, directorships, partnerships, pension, interest in property, subsidies, grants and sponsorship by any organisation, gifts above a prescribed amount must be declared.
+A councillor should, within 60 days of their appointment or election, declare in writing their financial interests, including shares and securities in any company, membership of a close corporation, interest in any trust, directorships, partnerships, pension, interest in property, subsidies, grants and sponsorship by any organisation, gifts above a prescribed amount must be declared.
 Full-time councillors may not undertake any other paid work.